-Keep your young basil plants indoors until spring has really arrived.
-And then spend 1-2 weeks hardening your basil plants to gradually get them used to direct sunlight, wind and other external factors.
+Keep your young basil plants indoors until spring has arrived.
+And then, spend 1-2 weeks hardening your basil plants to gradually get them used to direct sunlight, wind, and other external factors.

 6. Give your basil plants full sun and no wind

 Basil plants want a minimum of 8 hours of sunlight per day.
-And if you do not give your basil plants enough light they will grow weak, spindly and leggy.
-Now, there are ways to fix leggy seedling but as with all things gardening, prevention is much more effective.
+And if you do not give your basil plants enough light, they will grow weak, spindly, and leggy.
+Now, there are ways to fix leggy seedlings, but as with all things gardening, prevention is much more effective.

-Basil does however not like windy conditions.
-So make sure you find a sunny spot protected from the wind and you basil plants will thank you.
+Basil does, however, not like windy conditions.
+So make sure you find a sunny spot protected from the wind, and your basil plants will thank you.

 Ever heard of the notion of too much of a good thing?
 If you grow basil in zones with really hot summers (eg zone 9 and above) you should consider protecting your basil plants during the hotter times of the day.
 Actually, even in zone 7 we often have to move our basil plants to half shade midday at the peak of summer to avoid yellowing leaves and leaves that get burnt by the sun.

 7. Basil plants want moist but not wet soil